colab-coop/bylaws/ARTICLE-1.markdown

 5. Have had a initial discussion on Invested Membership with a CoLab official representative, have understood how the process works in principle, and what it entails to be an Invested Member.

-6. Have completed buy-in by working for CoLab a number of hours worth $5000 USD at the rate agreed upon before starting on the membership process, or by working 100 hours of work at a rate of $50 USD per hour, counted directly toward capital investment.
+6. Have completed buy-in by contributing work to CoLab for a number of hours worth $5000 USD at CoLab Standard Rates, counted directly toward capital investment.
 Alternatively, the buy-in can be completed by direct capital contribution.

-7. Have attended one-to-one meetings (facetime) with all existing CoLab Invested Members.
+7. Have attended one-to-one meetings (in person or via online video meeting) with all existing CoLab Invested Members.

 8. Have attended at least one Board Meeting as a witness to understand how the CoLab Board works.